 - Genetical unit: Species consists of a large, inter-communicating gene pool, although the individual is simply a non-permanent vessel holding a small part of the contents of the gene pool for a short period of time.

-Evolutionary Species Concept:
+Evolutionary Species Concept

 - Simpson (in 1961) had defined it as “an evolutionary species is a lineage (an ancestral- descendant sequence of populations) evolving separately from others and with its own unitary evolutionary role and tendencies”.

-- Wiley (in 1978) had provided a revised definition of evolutionary species concept.
+- Wiley (in 1978) had provided a revised definition of the evolutionary species concept.
 He stated that “an evolutionary species are a single lineage of ancestral-descendant population which draws its identity from other such lineages and has its own evolutionary tendencies and historical fate”.

 Further Reading: Evolution